moderndatacompany/dataos.info/docs/learn/operator_learn_track/access_control/grant_requests/index.md

 ### **Step 5: Access granted**

-After the approval from the operator, the grant log status changes from requested to approved
+After the approval from the operator, the grant status in the grant log changes from requested to approved

 ![approved log](/learn/operator_learn_track/access_control/grant_requests/approved_log.png)